gmtsciencedev/scitq-examples/camisim/README.md

 Also CAMISIM is very slow due to all the extra files it prepares (notably SAM files converted to BAM files).
 By default with a depth of 2x10M reads (of 150bp), some sample may take up to 3 days to generate (if they are complex like rich natural samples, ~400 species).

 That being said, the example is complete and will require minimal work from you, but you will have to pay for the simulation.
-Each day of i1-180 cost slightly less than 43 € (not includint taxes).
+Each day of i1-180 cost slightly less than 43 € (not including taxes).
 3 days should give you 9 samples per i1-180 worker, which makes a sample ~15 €.

 ## resources